rafid29mehda/Knowledge-Distillation/README.md

 - It’s widely used for model compression in applications like mobile devices and NLP.
 - Challenges include balancing Oscillation between performance and efficiency.

-By mastering knowledge distillation, you’ll be equipped to build efficient, high-performing models—a key skill in becoming a machine learning pro!

----

-If you have more questions or want to dive deeper into any aspect (e.g., coding, specific applications, or math), let me know, and I’ll tailor the explanation to your needs!
-Would you like me to provide more code examples, explain the math further, or focus on a specific application like NLP or vision?